 Inclined to build a profession as JBoss?
 Then here is the blog post on, explore "JBoss Training"

 Ans: JBoss JBPM is a workflow and BPM engine.
-Enabling the creation of business processes that coordinates between people, applications and services is the functionality of BPM engine.
-The combination of workflow applications development with process design is a feature of JBoss jBPM.
+Enabling the creation of business processes that coordinates between people, applications and services is the functionality of the BPM engine.
+The combination of workflow application development with process design is a feature of JBoss jBPM.
 The business process is graphically represented to facilitate a strong link between the business analyst and technical developer.
 This feature is provided by the JBoss jBPM process designer.

 Ans: Different components of the application are to be measured.
 This step is to find where the degradation is, whether it is external or internal and where is the application spending all the time.
 Using Jboss JMX agents and monitoring the deployed components to the application server involves in the first step.

 After finding the most of the time spent by specific components or libraries or most of the resources, one can use Jprobe a specialized tool for examining the single object or the objects loaded in the memory.

-Java Transaction API (JTA) specifies standard Java interfaces between a transaction manager and the parties involved in a distributed transaction system: the resource manager, the application server, and the transactional applications.
+Ans: Java Transaction API (JTA) specifies standard Java interfaces between a transaction manager and the parties involved in a distributed transaction system: the resource manager, the application server, and the transactional applications.